DataDog/dd-trace-java/README.md

 **[Datadog Tracer](https://github.com/DataDog/dd-trace-java/tree/master/dd-trace)**: an OpenTracing-compatible library that lets you trace any piece of your Java code, not just whole methods.

 **[Datadog APM Agent](https://github.com/DataDog/datadog-trace-agent)**: a (non-Java) service that runs on your application servers, accepting trace data from the Datadog Java Agent and/or Datadog Tracer and sending it to Datadog.
-The APM Agent is not part of this repo; it's the same Agent that all Datadog tracers (Go, Python, etc)
+(The APM Agent is not part of this repo; it's the same Agent to which all Datadog tracers—Go, Python, etc—send data)

 ## Getting Started